jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Show a picture in the panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You've got an empty panel.
+You now have an empty panel.
 It's time to add a picture to it.
 Go back to your code editor.
-Add the following code below the lines that create a ``Widget`` instance and above the lines that define the command.
+Add the following code below the lines that create a ``MainAreaWidget`` instance and above the lines that define the command.

 .. code-block:: typescript